We are happy to help parents, students and teachers with their education related legal issues.

 Donald G. Henslee

 Early in Mr. Henslee’s career he was asked by the Texas State Commissioner of Education to serve as the Texas Education Agency’s first Director of Hearings and Appeals.
 After accomplishing his mission there to organize and direct a system of education hearings and appeals, Mr. Henslee returned to private practice with offices in Austin, Dallas, Houston, Fort Worth and San Antonio, Texas.
 There, he and his firm represented many of the school districts and colleges in the state in matters related to employment and personnel, special education, student issues, school business and governance.
 During 2013, Mr. Henslee redirected his practice exclusively to the representation of parents, students and teachers in their disputes with schools and colleges.
 Mr. Henslee and his colleagues have described this transition as The Road to Damascus.

 In the course of his practice Mr. Henslee tried several hundred lawsuits and administrative hearings and has argued education related appeals before state and federal trial courts, state appellate courts, the Supreme Court of Texas and the United States Court of Appeals for the Fifth Circuit.
 He is a widely sought-after speaker and lecturer on education law.
 He has served as a guest lecturer at every major college and university in Texas.
 Books and other publications written, edited and/or published by him have served as teaching materials at sixteen colleges and universities.
 He has frequently provided continuing education for attorneys, educators and others interested in continuing legal education.

 Through the Education Advocacy Center, LLC, Mr. Henslee continues to provide mediation and negotiation services, utilizing his experience and his postgraduate training at the University of Houston and Harvard Law School.
-He enjoys photography, following Formula One racing and playing with his twin grandsons, Mason and Braden.
+He enjoys photography, Formula One racing and hanging out with his twin grandsons, Mason and Braden.

 Education: B.S., Political Science, University of Houston, 1969